 Started in 1966, Mountaineering Fellowship Grants have long encouraged American climbers age 25 years and younger to go into remote areas and seek out climbs more difficult than they might ordinarily be able to do.
 Unexplored mountain ranges, unclimbed peaks, and difficult new routes will be looked upon with favor.

-The grants are made available through the Boyd N. Everett, Jr. Memorial Fund, the John R. Hudson Memorial Fund, the Rick L. Mosher Memorial Fund, Recreational Equipment Inc. (REI Challenge Fund), and from annual contributions from the public.
+The grants are made available through the Boyd N. Everett, Jr. Memorial Fund, the John R. Hudson Memorial Fund, the Rick L. Mosher Memorial Fund, Recreational Equipment Inc.… [view grant]

 Through the generous contribution of Lyman Spitzer, Jr., a long-time American Alpine Club member and lover of the mountains, the AAC initiated the Lyman Spitzer Climbing Grants Program.
-This program promotes state-of-the-art, cutting-edge climbing through financial support of small, lightweight climbing teams attempting bold first ascents or difficult repeats of the most challenging routes in the world's great mountain… [view grant]
+This program promotes state-of-the-art, cutting-edge climbing through financial support of small, lightweight climbing teams attempting bold first ascents or difficult repeats of the most challenging routes in the world's great mountain ranges.

 Climbing isn't just about finding the perfect line, it's also about protecting the mountains we love.
 Lara-Karena Kellogg embodied this spirit throughout her life.
 When she died during an attempt on the North Buttress of Mount Wake in the Alaska Range in April 2007, this grant was established in her name to help other climbers carry on her mission of conservation.
 It funds expeditions that support and improve the health of mountain environments and habitats.

 Lara was a climber, a scientist, and a conservationist.
 She was always searching for the most beautiful line in climbing and in life.
-Learning new skill sets, seeking a new challenges, yearning for deeper knowledge.
-When… [view grant]
+Learning new skill sets, seeking a new challenges, yearning for deeper… [view grant]

 The American Alpine Club established the Scott Fischer Memorial Conservation Fund in memory of Scott Fischer, who lost his life on Mount Everest in May 1996.
 The goal is to help fund environmentally proactive expeditions to mountain regions throughout the world.